vishnu350/rs-mainspring-winder/README.md

 - Tweak design further for better quality and ease of use.

 # Thanks
 Thanks to Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660, the same free Creative Commons licensing scheme is reused for this work.
 However the design was lacking in polish, so I rebuilt it from scratch.
-With math.

 If you like my work, consider contributing to the design or experimenting with 3D printouts using untested parameters.
 Or just buy me a drink by sponsoring me, that will also work :)